-Active networking is vital to career growth.
-Often confused with selling, networking is actually about building long-term relationships and a good reputation over time.
+However, despite its off-putting connotations, networking is actually about building long-term relationships as well as a good reputation over time.
 It involves meeting and getting to know people who you can assist, and who can potentially help you in return.
 Good networking has a basis of trust and support – and can mean the difference between a mediocre career and a phenomenal career.

-Here are some of the key networking benefits:
+Here are some of the biggest advantages of networking.

 Networking is about sharing, not taking.
 It is about forming trust and helping one another toward goals.
 Regularly engaging with your contacts and finding opportunities to assist them helps to strengthen the relationship.
 By doing this, you sow the seeds for reciprocal assistance when you need help to achieve your goals.

 2. Get fresh ideas